owaismohammad/SiC-MOSFET-SBD-Device-Simulation-and-ML-Based-Performance-Prediction/README.md

    - The code is fully functional but could not be fully executed due to resource constraints (one simulation takes ~40 min on my machine).

 5. **Machine Learning Model:**
-   - Implemented the **neural network architecture** described in the paper to predict device performance metrics.
+   - Implemented the **neural network architecture** exactly as proposed in the paper, with an enhanced feature extraction pipeline.
+   - The model is fully written and can be trained on:
+     - A **dummy dataset** (provided for testing the pipeline).
-   - Ready to train once the full dataset is generated.
+     - The **real dataset** once the 625 simulations are completed.

 ---